 Psychology Developmental Psychology How Well Do You Know Piaget's Stages of Development?
 Put your understanding of Piaget's cognitive stages to the test.
-By Kendra Cherry Updated February 10, 2016 Share Pin Email More in Psychology Developmental Psychology Piaget's Stages of Development Parenting Theories of Development Basics Personality Development Cognitive Psychology Behavioral Theories Psychosocial Theories History Personality Psychology Leadership Psychotherapy Neuroscience and Biological Psychology Branches Social Psychology For Students Glossary View All 1.
+By Kendra Cherry Updated June 08, 2016 Share Pin Email More in Psychology Developmental Psychology Piaget's Stages of Development Parenting Theories of Development Basics Personality Development Cognitive Psychology Behavioral Theories Psychosocial Theories History Personality Psychology Leadership Psychotherapy Neuroscience and Biological Psychology Branches Social Psychology For Students Glossary View All 1.
 According to Piaget, children are ______ in constructing their understanding of the world.
 Active Passive Neutral Bystanders 2.
 Incorporating new information into your existing ideas is a process known as: Accommodation Appropriation Assimilation Initiation 3.
 Two containers hold the same amount, but Jane thinks that the taller, skinnier glass holds more.
 This is known as: Accommodation Egocentrism False belief Conservation 4.
 Piaget believed that children in the concrete operational stage have difficulty with: Perspective-taking Deductive logic Inductive logic Conservation 5.
 Jean Piaget was a: Child psychiatrist Social psychologist Biologist Genetic Epistemologist 6.
 A schema is a: Category of knowledge that allows us to interpret and understand the world The process of taking in new information and experiences The process of balancing old knowledge and new information None of the above 7.
 At which sensorimotor substage do children begin to develop symbols to represent events or objects in the world?
 Primary Circular Reactions Secondary Circular Reactions Tertiary Circular Reactions Early Representational Thought 8.
 The ability to think abstractly and systematically solve problems emerges during the: Concrete Operational Stage Sensorimotor Stage Formal Operational Stage Preoperational Stage 9.
 Children in the preoperational stage have difficulty taking the perspective of another person.
 This is known as: Reversibility Egocentrism Metacognition Constructivism 10.
 Piaget's stages have been criticized because: His theory was based on an unrepresentative sample of children Not all people reach the formal operational stage His theory underestimates children's abilities All of the above How Well Do You Know Piaget's Stages of Development?
 You got: % Correct.
 You Really Know Your Stuff!
 Cultura RM/Gu / Getty Images You've got a great handle on most of the basics of Piaget's theory.
 Not only are you familiar with each of the four stages of development, you even have a good grasp of concepts such as assimilation and accommodation.
 Keep your knowledge fresh in your mind by reviewing this handy chart summarizing the key points of each stage of cognitive development.
 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for informational purposes only and is not a substitute for professional medical consultation, diagnosis or treatment.
 Share Your Results Share Pin Tweet How Well Do You Know Piaget's Stages of Development?
 You got: % Correct.
 You Did All Right Hill Street Studios / Blend Images / Getty Images You have some knowledge of the four stage of cognitive development, but you need to study some of the finer details a bit more.
 Start by familiarizing yourself with the major events that take place at each stage.
 A bit of background on Jean Piaget himself might also be helpful.
 To deepen your understanding of Piaget's theory, be sure to learn more about important concepts such as assimilation, accommodation and schemas.
 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for informational purposes only and is not a substitute for professional medical consultation, diagnosis or treatment.
 Share Your Results Share Pin Tweet How Well Do You Know Piaget's Stages of Development?
 You got: % Correct.
 You Need to Study a Bit More Hero Images / Getty Images With a little more study time, you will definitely be able to ace that developmental psychology quiz!
 Start by learning more about each of the four stages of cognitive development.
 Reviewing this handy summary chart can give you a good idea of what happens during each stage.
 Be sure to also learn a bit more about Jean Piaget himself, as well as some of the key concepts of his theory including schemas, assimilation and accomodation.
 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for informational purposes only and is not a substitute for professional medical consultation, diagnosis or treatment.
-Share Your Results Share Pin Tweet Up Next Up Next Article What Is the Preoperational Stage of Cognitive Development?
-Up Next Article What Are Some Theories of Child Development?
+Share Your Results Share Pin Tweet Up Next Up Next Article Preoperational Stage of Cognitive Development in Young Children Up Next Article What Are Some Theories of Child Development?
 Up Next Article Formal Operational Stage of Cognitive Development Up Next Article What Is Object Permanence in Piaget's Theory of Development?